 Frame anonymization (FA) is an optional EPP feature available during an association in which MLO is enabled.
 The objective of FA is to mitigate the privacy threat posed by values that (when FA is disabled) are (a) assigned to an MLD, (b) remain static or predictable, and (c) transmitted in unencrypted fields and elements.
 FA encrypts some such values, e.g., transmitting MSDU(s) in an A-MSDU to protect SA and DA.
 FA transforms other values into “over-the-air” values that remain static or predictable only within configurable periods called EPP Epochs, e.g., using temporary MAC addresses.
 The over-the-air values can be transmitted in the clear while maintaining anonymity.

-FA operations comprise client privacy enhancement frame anonymization (CPE FA) mechanisms and BSS privacy enhancement frame anonymization (BPE FA) mechanisms:
+FA operations comprise client privacy enhancement frame anonymization (CPE FA) mechanisms and BSS privacy enhancement frame anonymization (BPE FA) mechanisms as follows(#2025):

 The CPE FA mechanisms mitigate detection of a non-AP MLD.
 The CPE FA mechanisms are the “baseline” FA operations.
 The CPE FA mechanisms comprise: